 When a business cancels group health coverage, employees not only lose their health insurance, but they also lose the tax advantages associated with employer-based premium contributions.
 And, it can be hard for employee morale and retention.
 At least this was the case in the past.

 Now, most employees are better off purchasing individual health insurance and receiving reimbursement to cover a portion of their out-of-pocket premium cost.
-This type of approach is called a Defined Contribution Health Benefit.
+This type of approach is called a health reimbursement arrangement (HRA).
 As more and more small and medium sized businesses cancel group health coverage, this is the emerging way to offer a formal health benefit without the cost and complication of group health coverage.

 Here are three steps to cancel group health coverage in 2014 while offering the same (or better) health coverage to employees.

 When you cancel your group health coverage, you need to call a customer representative with the insurance company.
 By calling, an insurance representative can confirm the steps the company must take to successfully cancel the group health insurance policy.
 For instance, some insurance companies may require that a fax or letter be sent confirming the cancellation.
 Correspondence via email only may result in the company being obligated to pay for next month’s premium.
 Your health insurance agent or broker will be able to assist you with the process, however the business needs to call directly.

 Most group health insurance plans are "unilateral contracts".
 This means that businesses can cancel a group health insurance plan at any point during the year.
 While most carriers “request” 30 days notice, this is not always required.

 Tip: When you cancel group health coverage you make all employees covered under the plan eligible for a special enrollment period for individual health insurance.
 By canceling group health coverage, you are also giving eligible employees access to discounts on individual health insurance (via the premium tax credits).

 Step 2: Establish an HRA